Living in Harmony With Deer

 Is there anything more peaceful than observing a deer resting peacefully under a large oak tree?
 Take some time from your busy schedule and enjoy such a special moment with nature!

-Below are listings of sensible plants, fencing for defenseless plants and repellents that can assist your gardening efforts in deer country.
+Below are listings of sensible plants and repellents that can assist your gardening efforts in deer country.

 Homemade Deer Brew